 In August 2009, DW-TV's carriage in the United Kingdom on Sky channel 794 ceased, although the channel continues to be available via other European satellites receivable in the UK.[17]

 In 2011, DW announced a significant reduction of service including the closure of most of its FM services in the Balkans (except for Romani), but that it would expand its network of FM partners in Africa.
 The radio production for Hausa, Kiswahili, French, and Portuguese for Africa was optimized for FM broadcasts.
-DW also produces a regional radio magazine daily in English, to be rebroadcast by African partners.
+DW also produces a regional radio magazine in English daily, which is to be rebroadcast by African partners.

 Audio content in Arabic is distributed online, via mobile, or rebroadcast by partners.